 Due to the nature of our business, the risk of slavery and human trafficking is considered low, however we remain vigilant to any potential risks.

-We consider that, due to the nature of its business and the policies / processes that are in operation, there are no areas of its business that are at high risk of slavery or human trafficking.
-Responsibility for our anti-slavery initiatives are as follows:
+We consider that, due to the nature of our business and the policies / processes that are in operation, there are no areas of our business that are at high risk of slavery or human trafficking.
+Responsibility for our anti-slavery initiatives are as follows.

 These are developed by our officers and are then agreed by the relevant board or committee.

 These will be undertaken by officers within the relevant service area with support from human resources and procurement / commissioning support as required.

 Investigations / due diligence